moneyforward/gradle-private-repository-plugin/README.md

         allowEmptyCredentials = false // optional, defaults to false
         // reference to your GitHub package dependency repository("https://maven.pkg.github.com/OWNER/REPOSITORY")
-        repository("https://maven.pkg.github.com/OWNER/OTHER_REPOSITORY") {
+        repository(gpr("OWNER", "REPOSITORY")) // use gpr function for shortcut to GitHub packages URL repository("https://maven.pkg.github.com/OWNER/OTHER_REPOSITORY") {
             // example for providing specific username and token to use in resolution credentialsProvider = StaticCredentialsProvider(